now-examples/basics/ember/README.md

 ## Deploying this Example

-Once initialized, you can deploy the Brunch example with just a single command:
+Once initialized, you can deploy the Ember example with just a single command:

 ```shell
 $ now